 We may in the future issue debt securities or preferred shares and/or borrow funds from banks or other financial institutions, which we refer to collectively as "senior securities," up to the maximum amount permitted by the 1940 Act.
 Under the provisions of the 1940 Act, we are permitted, as a registered closed-end management investment company, to issue senior securities representing indebtedness so long as our asset coverage ratio with respect thereto, defined under the 1940 Act as the ratio of our gross assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities representing indebtedness, is at least 300% after each issuance of such senior securities.
 In addition, we are permitted to issue additional preferred shares so long as our asset coverage ratio with respect thereto, defined under the 1940 Act as the ratio of our gross assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities representing indebtedness, plus the aggregate involuntary liquidation preference of our outstanding preferred shares, is at least 200% after each issuance of such preferred shares.
+As of March 31, 2023, we had 2,500 shares of 6.00% Series A Cumulative Term Preferred Shares due 2029 outstanding and 2,000 shares of 5.85% Series B Cumulative Term Preferred Shares due 2029 outstanding.
 If the value of our assets declines, we may be unable to satisfy these tests.
 If that happens, we may be required to sell a portion of our investments and, depending on the nature of our leverage, repay a portion of our indebtedness or redeem outstanding preferred shares, in each case at a time when doing so may be disadvantageous.
 Also, any amounts that we use to service our indebtedness or preferred dividends would not be available for distributions to our shareholders.
 Furthermore, as a result of issuing senior securities, we would also be exposed to typical risks associated with leverage, including an increased risk of loss.
 If we issue preferred shares, the preferred shares would rank "senior" to the shares being sold pursuant to this prospectus in our capital structure, preferred shareholders would have separate voting rights on certain matters and might have other rights, preferences, or privileges more favorable than those of our shareholders, and the issuance of preferred shares could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our shares or otherwise be in your best interest.

 We are generally not able to issue and sell our shares at a price below NAV per share.
+We may, however, sell our shares at a price below the then-current NAV per share if the Board determines that such sale is in the best interests of us and our shareholders, and our shareholders approve such sale.
+In any such case, the price at which our securities are to be issued and sold may not be less than a price that, in the determination of the Board, closely approximates the market value of such securities (less any distributing commission or discount).
 If we raise additional funds by issuing more shares, then the percentage ownership of our shareholders at that time will decrease, and you may experience dilution.

-Our ability to enter into transactions with our affiliates will be restricted.
+Our ability to enter into transactions with our affiliates is restricted.